Wilhelm Schickard

 …Arithmeticum organum alias delineabo accuratius, nunc et festinate hoc habe, aaa sunt capitella cylindrorum erectorum, quibus multiplicationes digitorum inscriptae, et prominent, quantum ijs opus est, per fenestellas bbb ductiles, ddd intus habent affixas rotulas 10 dentium, sic contextas, vt mota qualibet dextra decies, proxima sinistra semel; aut illâ 100 vicibus circumactâ, tertia semel etc. promoveatur.
 Et quidem in eandem partem; quod vt praestarem, intermediâ consimilj opus fuit.
 (A marginal note) Quaelibet intermedia omnes sinistras movet, debitâ proportione; nullam verò dextram, quod singularj cauitione indiguit.
 (End of the note) Quotus eorum prominet per foramina ccc in scamno medio, tandem in pavimento inferiorj e vertebras et similiter foramina pro apparitione numerorum notat, quibus inter operandum usus est. Sed ista sic tumultuariè scribj nequeunt, facilius ex autopsiâ cognoscentur.
 Et curaveram tibj jam exemplar confierj apud Joh.
 Pfisterum nostratem, sed illud semiperfectum, vna cum alijs quibusdam meis, praecipuè aliquot tabellis aeneis conflagravit ante triduum, in incendio noctu et ex improsivo ibj coorto, quod Mütschlinus referre amplius sciet.
 Harum jacturam admodum aegre fero, praesertum nunc quando non vacat alia reficere tam cito.

-In English—…I will describe the computer more precisely some other time, now I don’t have enough time: aaa are the upper faces of vertical cylinders (see the upper figure), whose side surfaces are inscribed with multiplication tables.
+In English—…I will describe the computer more precisely some other time, but now I don’t have enough time: aaa is the upper faces of vertical cylinders (see the upper figure), whose side surfaces are inscribed with multiplication tables.
 The digits of these tables can be looked out of the windows bbb of a sliding plate.
-From the inner side of the machine to the disks ddd are attached wheels with 10 cogs, and each wheel is clutched with a similar wheel in a manner that, provided some of the right wheels spins round ten revolutions, the left wheel will make one revolution, or provided the first wheel spins round 100 revolutions, the third wheel to the left will make one revolution.
-In order the revolutions of the wheels to be in the same direction, intermediate wheels are necessary.
+From the inner side of the machine to the disks ddd are attached wheels with 10 cogs, and each wheel is clutched with a similar wheel in a manner that, provided some of the right wheels spin around ten revolutions, the left wheel will make one revolution, or provided the first wheel spins round 100 revolutions, the third wheel to the left will make one revolution.
+In order for the revolutions of the wheels to be in the same direction, intermediate wheels are necessary.
 [See the following sketch].
 [A marginal note] Each intermediate wheel moves to the left needed carry, but not to the right, which made special caution measures necessary.
 [End of the note].

 The digits, inscribed upon each wheel, can be looked out of the windows ccc of the middle bank.
-In the end of the lower bank are arranged rotating heads eee, used for recording of numbers, which are the result of the calculations, and their digits can be looked out of the windows fff.
+At the end of the lower bank are arranged rotating heads eee, used for the recording of numbers, which are the result of the calculations, and their digits can be looked out of the windows fff.
 I have already ordered a copy for you to our Johann Pfister, together with some other things for me, especially some copper plates, but when the work was half finished, yesterday night a fire burst out and everything burnt out, as Maestlin informed you.
-I take this loss very heavily, because there is no time for its replacement.
+I take this loss very heavily because there is no time for its replacement.

 Schickard obviously was not satisfied with the work of the mechanician, involved in the production of the device, because the note to him begins (old German language is used):